 - 1. UL or ASMI listed manufactured GAS (LPG or NG) outdoor flame devices, such as: Gas BBQs or Gas Fire-pits that comply with the Fire Code. - 2.
-Charcoal BBQs for a commercial restaurant, catering operation or special event, with additional restrictions as determined by Northstar Fire Department staff. - 3.
-Pellet-fed smokers. - b.
+Charcoal BBQs for a commercial restaurant, catering operation or special event, with

+- additional restrictions as determined by NFD staff. - 3.
+Pellet-fed smokers. - 4.
+Outdoor permanent or mobile fire pits wherein products of combustion first pass through a stack or chimney with all openings protected by a metal screen and/or spark arrestor with screen openings between 3/8 inch to 1⁄2 inch. - b.
 Open burning will be prohibited on the issuance of a fire restriction "suspending burning" on lands within or adjacent to the District by CalFire or by the USFS.
 This is often referred to as a "burn ban" and "wildland fire season."
 During this time period, wildland fires can burn out of control. - c.
 Open burning, regardless of the time of year, will be under the direction of the Fire Chief or the Fire Chief's Designee and will require written approval. - d.
 The Fire Chief may delay or prolong a ban on open burning, based on local fire conditions.

-Section 10.
+Section 12.
 Consultation and Advice from District Staff.

-Property owners are urged to consult with or request advice from the District and the Northstar Fire Department regarding the classification of the owner's property, the methods for complying with this Ordinance, or other information about it.
+Property owners are urged to consult with or request advice from the District and the NFD regarding the classification of the owner's property, the methods for complying with this Ordinance, or other information about it.
 The ultimate responsibility for compliance with this Ordinance rests with the property owner.

-Section 11.
+Section 13.
 Final Authority.